jlewi/kubecon_gh_demo/README.md

 In order to use Deployment Manager to create other projects we need to setup a project that will own the deployments.

 I created:
-  * Folder demo-projects to contain all the projects
+  * In GCP org kubeflow.org I created folder demo-projects to contain all the projects
   - Project: kf-demo-owner to own the deployments
   - script setup_demo_owner_project.sh to run required commands to setup kf-demo-owner